basicdays/co-pg/readme.md

 callback style interface also have companion thunk methods that are usable by `co`, indicated with a trailing underscore.

+Supports brianc/node-postgres both js and native, as well as brianc/node-postgres-pure.

 ## API Additions

 `co-pg` adds a few additional methods on top of the `pg` API.